robohydra/robohydra/tutorial/advanced/index.md

 belong to is active (and only one test can be active at any given time).

-Thus, if you need a easily restore a certain behaviour in Hydra, you can define, in a named test, a collection of heads that define that behaviour.
+Thus, if you need to easily restore a certain behaviour in Hydra, you can define, in a named test, a collection of heads that define that behaviour.
 Then, every time you need to restore that behaviour, you start the corresponding test.